srushtisathe09/srushti-demo/README.md

 # srushti-demo
-This is my first repository
+This is my first repository-srushti
-Author-srushti